Tickets

 More details

-Dating back to 12th century, Westminster Abbey's Gardens are more than 900 years old.
+Dating back to the 12th century, Westminster Abbey's gardens are more than 900 years old.

 How many gardens does Westminster Abbey have?

-The College Gardens is the main garden at Westminster Abbey.
+The College Garden is the main garden at Westminster Abbey.
 Apart from that, there are two smaller gardens called the Garth and the Little Cloister Garden.

 Yes, whenever you visit Westminster Abbey, you can explore the gardens as well.

-Do I need to buy a ticket to visit Westminster Abbey's Gardens?
+Do I need to buy a ticket to visit Westminster Abbey's garden?

 You don't have to buy a ticket to view the gardens at Westminster Abbey.
 You can explore it for free whenever you visit the abbey.